ElmiraGhorbani/align_iranian_national_id_card/README.md

-# Align Iranian National Id Card
+# Align Iranian National ID Card
 A program to align rotated **id cards** and extract user data from it.

 ![](demo.gif)

-## Motivation Of Project
+## Motivation of the Project
-For a user authentication project by the National IdCard, a number of data (national card image) were collected that some of these data could not be processed due to their size and scale.
-Because of this, images are manually aligned by the Camscanner program.
-They were then cut off.
-A national card balancing program was written to automate this process.
+While working on a user authentication project for the National ID Card Organization, some of collected sample images could not be processed due to irregularity in size and scale.
+To overcome the problem, images were manually corrected using CamScanner.
+They were then cut off to be in the proper form.
+Repeating this process over and over is clearly a tedious task, so a simple program was written to automate it.

 ## Prerequisites
 ```